br0nco640k/Bard-Diva/README.md

 - Check to see if you now own the socket tmp file:
 `ls -l /tmp/.ydotool_socket`
+On Ubuntu you may have to change the owner of the socket manually after EVERY reboot:
+`sudo chown 1000:1000 /tmp/.ydotool_socket`

 If so, it should be ready to use now!